+Through several iterations, a carefully considered solution which we regard to significantly addresses these sensitivities has been derived and is now presented as our proposed alignment.
 As part of our early contractor involvement engagement works we have engaged with a preferred bidder Omexon Morgan Sindall Infrastructure (OMSI).
 OMSI who have helped refine our proposed alignment and are developing plans on how to construct the replacement OHL over the challenging and sensitive terrain the route passes.

-During this process the requirement for the formation of access tracks is being fully considered, and in the upland area of northern section the constructability poses ongoing challenges, which have led to alternative options being considered which would require; crossing the existing OHL twice, enabling a section of the OHL to come off to the north of the crossing whilst still avoiding sensitive habitats lower in Glen Finart (which are located east of the existing OHL) and enabling the proposed alignment to tie in to the replacement of the OHL through Glenfinart, as identified as the preferred alignment during the routing process.
+During this process the requirement of the formation of access tracks is being fully considered.
+However, in the upland area of northern section the constructability poses ongoing challenges.

+These have led to alternative options being considered which would require crossing the existing OHL twice, enabling a section of the OHL to come off to the north of the crossing whilst still avoiding sensitive habitats lower in Glen Finart (which are located east of the existing OHL), and enable the proposed alignment to tie in to the replacement of the OHL through Glenfinart.

-Our current proposed alignment
+Our proposed alignment